 Are we getting into a dangerous environment like we saw in 2007?
 I certainly don’t think so quite yet, but Fed policy should be proactive and not reactive.
 To me, the path forward appears obvious.
 I think QE is having more destabilizing than stabilizing effects here and the Fed could probably do a great deal to cool real estate trends before they potentially get out of hand again by simply ending the QE program.
-The Fed could maintain ZIRP, but eliminate what is perceived as an asset inflationary policy.
+The portfolio rebalancing effect via QE is creating excessive demand in other financial assets that could cause economic instability in parts of the economy that exacerbate risks.
+The Fed should maintain ZIRP, but eliminate what is perceived as an asset inflationary policy.
 I don’t think inflation is at risk of running out of control here, but the uneven price action in some markets is something we should be aware of before it’s too late.

 (Orcam Housing Adjusted Price Index via Orcam Research)

 - How Scared Should we be About Future Returns? - 04/29/2016